Testing the Predictions of Surprisal Theory in 11 Languages: Results

 \subsection{Variation Across Languages}

 The crosslinguistic relationship between \dll and language model quality is relevant to current debates about about whether language models can plausibly be used to understand psycholinguistic processes.
 As mentioned in Section \ref{sec:models}, it has been observed that, within English, models with lower perplexity tend to exhibit better predictive power \citep{goodkind2018predictive, wilcox2020predictive}.
 However, studies on Japanese have failed to replicate these results, suggesting that the relationship does not hold for all languages \citep{kuribayashi2021lower}.
 Further, \citet{oh2022does} and \citet{shain2022large} show that this relationship may not hold even in English for the most recent language models.
-To investigate this, we compute, for mGPT, the Pearson's correlation between \dll and test set perplexity (as reported in \citealt{shliazhko2022mgpt}) both across languages, as well as across language families.\footnote{For language families, \dll and perplexities are within-family averages.} For this analysis we show results only for mGPT as it makes predictions over a single, shared vocabulary.
-Our monolingual models make predictions over different vocabularies for each language, and thus their perplexity scores are not comparable.
-That is, because perplexity is computed as a function of average surprisal per token, the set of feasible tokens is only consistent across languages for mGPT. \looseness=-1
+To investigate this, we compute, for mGPT, the Pearson's correlation between \dll and test set perplexity, as reported in \citealt{shliazhko2022mgpt}, both across languages, as well as across language families.\footnote{For language families, \dll and perplexities are within-family averages.} For this analysis we show results only for mGPT only and leave a full analysis, comparing different monolingual models for future work.

 The correlations can be seen in Figure \ref{fig:dll-ppl}.
-We do find a relatively strong negative correlation across languages, however it is not significant ($\rho=-0.497, p=0.1$); we do not find any evidence of correlation in the language family data.
+We do find a negative correlation across languages, however it is not significant ($\rho=-0.186, p=0.6$).
+We do not find any evidence of correlation in the language family data.
 Although the negative by-language correlation suggests that, for languages where mGPT has lower perplexity, it may be a better model of psycholinguistic behavior, the lack of significance is in line with the negative results from Japanese.